 Research analysts conduct fundamental work that forms the foundation for security selection and sector rotations including:

-Piedmont Investment Advisors, LLC is an independent investment adviser registered with the SEC.
-Piedmont Investment Advisors, LLC claims compliance with the Global Investment Performance Standards (GIPS®).
-The firm is independently verified by Ashland Partners, LLP (now ACA Compliance Group).
-The firm maintains a complete list and description of composites, which can be obtained by contacting Marion White, Senior Vice President, Chief Compliance Officer at 919-688-8600.
+Piedmont Investment Advisors, Inc. is an investment adviser registered with the SEC.
+Registration of an Investment Adviser does not imply any level of skill or training.
+Piedmont claims compliance with the Global Investment Performance Standards (GIPS®).
+The firm maintains a complete list and description of composites, which can be obtained by contacting Elisha Jennings, Chief Compliance Officer at 919-688-8600.